 Dr. Vienna and a young patient

 Our practice specializes in providing comprehensive neuropsychological evaluations across the lifespan, from school-aged children to adults.
 We offer a hybrid evaluation model.
-Clinical interviews with the client and collateral interviews with parents or other sources can be conducted via our HIPAA-compliant end to end encryption video conferencing software- Microsoft TEAMS while testing sessions are conducted face to face at our office in Glendora.
-We are also able to include a neuropsychological assessment to any forensic evaluation if the referral question so warrants it.
-Our team is happy to conduct clinical interviews and testing at correctional facilities for those defendants that are incarcerated.
-Please visit the forensic evaluation page for more information.
+Clinical interviews with the client and collateral interviews with parents or other sources can be conducted via our HIPAA-compliant end-to-end encryption video conferencing software- Microsoft TEAMS.
+Our testing sessions are conducted face-to-face at our office in San Dimas.
+We can also include a neuropsychological assessment in any forensic evaluation if the referral question warrants it.
+Our team is happy to conduct clinical interviews and testing at correctional facilities for incarcerated defendants.
+Please visit the forensic evaluation page for more information by clicking here.

-Our neuropsychological evaluations can provide you with a deeper understanding of the brain’s overall strengths and weaknesses.
-This will aid in diagnosis and treatment planning with your current providers and assist with at-home interventions.
-We administer paper-pencil type of tests to assess: attention, language, motor functions, sensory processing, problem-solving, academics and achievements, intellectual functioning (IQ), and memory.
+In general, our neuropsychological evaluations can provide you with a deeper understanding of the brain’s overall strengths and weaknesses.
+This will aid in diagnosis and treatment planning with your current providers and assist with at-home or school interventions.
+We administer paper-pencil-type tests to assess attention, language, motor functions, sensory processing, problem-solving, academics and achievements, intellectual functioning (IQ), and memory.

 A neuropsychological evaluation can also determine the effects of an individual’s brain injury or medical problem on their emotional adjustment and overall quality of life.
 For example, school-aged children may need a psychoeducational evaluation (e.g., reading, math, and written expression) to assist in planning for appropriate school interventions or accommodations.
 Many of our teens and young adults utilize their results to submit for accommodations on the SAT, LSAT, and other standardized tests.
 The specific areas evaluated depend on the concerns and the age and current level of functioning of the person being evaluated.